zentrocdot/artificial-intelligence-tools/bash/README.md

 MB    | 1 MB = 1024 KB [^1]
 MiB   | 1 MiB = 1000 KiB [^1]

-[^1]: Side Note
+[^1]: Side Note.
+The designations KiB, KB, MiB and MB must be checked again against implementation in the operating system and against the relevant international standards.

-<p align="justify">The designations KiB, KB, MiB and MB must be checked again against implementation in the operating system and against the relevant international standards.</p>
+<p align="justify"></p>